AGB (General Terms and Conditions)

 1. Animals may only be brought into the catering establishment with the prior consent of the innkeeper and, if necessary, for a special fee.

-2. The contracting partner who takes an animal with him is obliged to keep or supervise this animal properly during his stay or to have it kept or supervised by suitable third parties at his expense.
+2. The contractual partner who takes an animal with him is obliged to keep or supervise this animal properly during his stay or to have it kept or supervised by a suitable third party at his own expense.

-3. The contracting party or guest taking an animal with them must have appropriate animal liability insurance or private liability insurance that also covers possible damage caused by animals.
-Proof of the corresponding insurance must be provided at the request of the host.
+3. The contractual partner or guest bringing an animal must have appropriate animal liability insurance or private liability insurance that also covers possible damage caused by animals.
+Proof of such insurance must be provided at the request of the innkeeper.

-4. The contracting party or its insurer shall be jointly and severally liable to the innkeeper for any damage caused by animals brought along.
-The damage shall in particular also include those compensation payments of the innkeeper which the innkeeper has to make to third parties.
+4. The contractual partner or its insurer shall be jointly and severally liable to the innkeeper for any damage caused by animals brought into the hotel.
+In particular, the damage shall also include any compensation payable by the innkeeper to third parties.

 15. vouchers